Skip to main content

 const address = await signer.getAddress();

-const { identityKeyPair, identityProof } = await deriveIdentityKeyPairWithProof(
+const { keyPair, identityProof } = await deriveIdentityKeyPairWithProof(signer, address, address);

 const executor = ExecutorFactory.createEOA(contract);